-The Trapp family lived in an era where there was much suffering and upheaval.
-Two cruel wars changed the world and had a huge impact on the family.
-Shortly before the First World War, Georg Freiherr von Trapp married Agathe Whitehead.
-At the time, Trapp was captain of the Austro-Hungarian Navy.
-But during the war years, the Danube monarchy broke up and the submarine captain was forced to find a new job.
-The family, who had been blessed with 7 children between 1911 to 1922, had to move several times.
-Agathe fell ill with cholera and died shortly thereafter.
+The Trapp family lived during a time of great suffering, change and upheaval.
+Two atrocious wars were to change the world and have a huge impact on the family.
+Shortly before the First World War, Georg Freiherr von Trapp, a captain in the Austro-Hungarian Navy, married Agathe Whitehead.
+During the war years, the Habsburg monarchy collapsed and the submarine commander was forced to find a new job.
+The family, who had been blessed with seven children between the years of 1911 and 1922, had to move several times.
+Shortly after they settled in the town of Klosterneuburg, Agathe fell ill with cholera and died.

 The Trapp family moves to Salzburg

-With the children (Rupert, Agathe, Maria-Franziska, Werner, Hedwig, Johanna and Martina), Georg von Trapp moved to the Salzburg in 1925, in a district known today as Aigen.
-He employed a novice called Maria from the Nonnberg convent as a governess for his children Within a very short time, the children developed a strong bond with Maria and she became much more than a teacher to them.
-In 1927 Georg and Maria married and had three children (Rosmarie, Eleonore and John).
+In 1925, Georg von Trapp moved with his children (Rupert, Agathe, Maria-Franziska, Werner, Hedwig, Johanna and Martina), to a district known today as Aigen in Salzburg.
+He employed a novice called Maria from Nonnberg Convent to act as a governess for his children.
+Within a very short space of time, the children developed a strong bond with Maria and she became much more than just a teacher to them.
+In 1927, Georg and Maria married and had three children (Rosmarie, Eleonore and Johannes).

 A choir is established

 Maria sang often with the children when she was their governess.
 When the bank the family used went bankrupt and they lost all their savings, they formed a choir together and were discovered during a singing competition at The Salzburg Festival.
 It wasn’t long before they went on to make a name for themselves touring throughout Europe and the USA as the “Salzburger Kammerchor Trapp”.

 Escape to America